Impact of collective vibrations on quasiparticle states of open-shell odd-mass nuclei and possible interference with the tensor force: The details of calculations

-This model is an extension of the PVC model of Ref. \cite{Litvinova2006_PRC73-044328} and takes into account pairing correlations of the superfluid type in the quasiparticle-phonon coupling self-energy.
-The latter allows a proper description of the open-shell nuclei of interest.
-The QVC model has been successfully tested on the single-particle spectra in proton and neutron subsystems of $^{116,120}$Sn and applied to the superheavy nuclei \cite{L.12}.
+The RQVC model \cite{L.12} employed in the present paper is an extension of the PVC model of Ref.\ \cite{Litvinova2006_PRC73-044328} and takes into account pairing correlations of the superfluid type in the quasiparticle-phonon coupling self-energy.
+Compared to some perturbative approaches to the PVC \cite{CSB.10,CCSB.14,TDTC.14}, which, in fact, remain on the mean-field level and do not include pairing correlations, our model implies an exact solution of the Dyson equation for the single-quasiparticle propagator with a singular frequency-dependent self-energy \cite{Litvinova2006_PRC73-044328,L.12} and includes quasiparticle-vibration coupling (QVC) and pairing on equal footing.
+These features of our approach allow a proper description of the nuclei of interest.
+The RQVC model has been successfully tested on the single-particle spectra in proton and neutron subsystems of $^{116,120}$Sn, in which it substantially improves the accuracy of the description of the spectra as compared with mean field calculations, and applied to superheavy nuclei \cite{L.12}.

+The calculations have been performed with the NL3* covariant energy density functional (CEDF) \cite{NL3*}; it is designed at the Hartree level and does not (and not able to) include tensor interaction.
+This functional represents one of very few relativistic functionals the performance of which has been tested globally with respect of the ground state observables \cite{AARR.14} and systematically in the local regions of nuclear chart with respect of other physical observables such as the energies of one-quasiparticle deformed states in actinides \cite{AS.11} and the moments of inertia of even-even and odd mass nuclei \cite{AO.13}.
+In the context of this paper, it is important that NL3* has been successfully used in the relativistic PVC studies of the spectra of odd spherical nuclei adjacent to doubly magic nuclei (such as $^{100,132}$Sn) and the impact of PVC on physical observables \cite{LA.11}.

-Monopole pairing force is used in our calculations.
+For the superfluid pairing correlations, monopole pairing force is used in our calculations.
 In order to study the dependence of the results of the calculations on the strength of pairing, two types of the parametrizations for the pairing gaps are employed.
 First, the calculations are performed with empirical pairing gap $\Delta_{emp}=12/\sqrt{A}$ MeV \cite{NilRag-book}, where $A$ stands for the mass number.
-Second, the pairing gaps equal to five-point indicators $\Delta^{(5)}$ \cite{BRRM.00}
+Second, the pairing gaps equal to the five-point indicators $\Delta^{(5)}$ \cite{BRRM.00}